griffithlab/genviz.org/_posts/0001-02-01-Review_of_Central_Concepts.md

 ### Omic technologies and Data

 The advent of rapid and cheap massively parallel sequencing has dramatically increased the availability of genome, transcriptome, and epigenome data.
 Further this has given rise to standardized workflows and file formats.
-Extracting biologically meaningful data and interpreting the results remains challenging.
+Extracting biologically meaningful data and interpreting the results remains challenging however.
+Over this course we will learn to visualize these types of data in a meaningful way.

-### genomics

-### transcriptomics

-### epigenomics

  ***